Particular/docs.particular.net/nservicebus/azure/hosting.md

 NOTE: It is possible to put Cloud Services and Virtual Machines in the same virtual network, so a hybrid architecture with some of the above transports and storage options might still be suitable (as long as you don't rely on the DTC).

-Next to your endpoint, the role definition will also include additional services that are deployed to the role instances, of which the most important for your application are these:
+Next to the endpoint, the role definition will also include additional services that are deployed to the role instances, of which the most important for the application are these:

-* Configuration system: This system allows you to update configuration settings from the Azure management portal, or through the service management API, and the platform will promote these configuration settings to all instances in your roles without downtime.
+* Configuration system: This system allows you to update configuration settings from the Azure management portal, or through the service management API, and the platform will promote these configuration settings to all instances in the roles without downtime.
 * Diagnostics service: This system allows you to collect diagnostics information from the different role instances (application logs, event logs, performance counters, etc.) and aggregate them in a central storage account.

 To integrate these facilities with an endpoint use `NServiceBusRoleEntrypoint` which wires the regular host into a role entrypoint.
 In addition, there are specific NServiceBus `Roles` (not to be confused with Azure roles) such as `AsA_Worker` in the `NServiceBus.Hosting.Azure` package.